 Though most of the active work of lesson planning goes on behind the scenes (and it takes a LOT of prep work to have the student-centered model running smoothly!), the teacher is not home free once their students walk in the door.
 Student-centered teaching is probably one of the most rewarding ways to teach.

-(This post may contain affiliate links which won’t change your price but will share some commission.
+(This post may contain affiliate links that won’t change your price but will share some commission.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

 Student-Centered Teaching in the Everyday Classroom

 So then what does all this mean for the teacher?
 If an educator engages in the concept of student-centered teaching, how do they run his or her class?
 Well, it honestly depends on the students.
 In the beginning, it is important to be holding their hands metaphorically through the process.